logo

 The prosthetic disc is designed for a lifetime of use.
 Long-term follow-up at 7 and 10 years shows sustained neurological improvement and maintained segmental motion at the implanted level.

-Ready to Find Out if Lumbar Disc Replacement is Right for You?
+Ready to Find Out if Cervical Disc Replacement is Right for You?

 R E Q U E S T A C O N S U L T A T I O N → C O N T A C T U S T O L E A R N M O R E !